ska-sa/katgpucbf/doc/spead.rst

 Introduction
 ------------

-The Streaming Prototocol for Exchanging Astronomical Data (SPEAD) is a lightweight streaming protocol, primarily UDP-based, designed for components of a radio astronomy signal-chain to transmit data to each other over Ethernet links.
+The Streaming Protocol for Exchanging Astronomical Data (SPEAD) is a lightweight streaming protocol, primarily UDP-based, designed for components of a radio astronomy signal-chain to transmit data to each other over Ethernet links.